Frequently Asked Questions

 Apply to the one Miami Ad School location you’re most interested in.
-If, after you’re accepted, you change your mind and want to attend a different location your acceptance is transferable.
+As a domestic student, if you change your mind later and want to attend a different location, your acceptance is transferable.
 You will only need to fill out the enrollment form for that new location and pay the corresponding tuition rate.

 Our programs start 4 times a year: in January, April, July, and October.
 Applications close a few months before.